kyma-project/kyma/docs/backup/docs/03-03-restore-backup.md

 type: Details
 ---

-Restoring a kyma cluster requieres a new / empty installation of kyma.
-As soon as the cluster is up and running ark can be instructed to start the restore.
-It is important to restore the system namespaces as well as the user namespaces at the same time, to make sure both are in sync.
+Restoring a Kyma cluster requires a new Kyma installation.
+As soon as the cluster is up and running, instruct Ark to start the restore process.
+It is important to restore the system and user Namespaces at the same time to make sure both are in sync.

-Use the following kubectl command to list available backups:
+Use the following command to list available backups:

 ```$ kubectl get backups -n heptio-ark```